Business

 Advertisement

 The 1993 case of Earring Magic Ken shows how marketing and focus groups can inadvertently create a kitsch classic.
-Mattel found this out the hard way when they asked little girls to offer input.
+Mattel found this out the hard way.

 By Bryan Young